-You do not need court permission to serve written questions (interrogatories) on the other party.
+*You do not need court permission to serve interrogatories on the other party.

 Requests for Documents (“Requests for Production”) (CR 34)

-You do not need court permission to serve a request for production of documents on the other party.
+*You do not need court permission to serve a request for production on the other party.

-*Get advice from a lawyer if you are served with these or you want to try to serve the other party with these.
+Talk to a lawyer if the other party serves you with these or you want to try to serve the other party with these.

-The law calls it "serving" discovery.
+The law calls it “serving” discovery.
 It is not like serving court papers.
-You do not have to file anything in court.
-You may want file a Proof of Mailing or Hand Delivery with the court just to be safe.
+You can, but do not have to, file a Proof of Mailing or Hand Delivery with the court just to be safe.

-You should have a friend who is not a party to the case serve the discovery.
-Your friend should mail two copies of the list of interrogatories/requests for production to the other party, or their lawyer, if there is one.
+Have a friend who is not a party to the case serve the discovery.
+Your friend should mail two copies of the interrogatories and/or requests for production to the other party, or their lawyer, if they have one.
 Save a copy of your requests for yourself.

 The other party has 30 days to answer from the time they get your discovery requests.
-The other party must answer in writing in the forms you sent.
+They must answer in writing in the forms you sent.

-You may try.
-It can be hard getting a non-party to cooperate.
+You can try.
+A non-party may not want to cooperate.
 Talk to a lawyer.

 You must explain in writing why the question is not relevant (irrelevant).
 You must still answer all relevant questions.

-I was served with a request for production of documents.
-What if I cannot give the other party the things they asked for?
+The other party served me with a request for production.
+What if I cannot give the other party what they asked for?

 If you have good reason, you can object.
-Your reason/s would need to be:
+Here are some good reasons:

-Relevance – If you think the info the other party asked for is not relevant to the case.
-Beware of this objection.
-"Relevant" can mean anything related to your case.
+Relevance –You think the info the other party asked for is not relevant to the case.
+Beware: “Relevant” can be anything related to your case.
 It does not have to be the most important info to your case.

-Privilege – If anything they asked for is a communication (letter, e-mail) between you and a lawyer, doctor, counselor, or Domestic Violence or Sexual Assault Advocate.
+Privilege –Something they asked for is a communication (letter, e-mail) between you and a lawyer, doctor, counselor, or Domestic Violence or Sexual Assault Advocate.

 Work Product – You do not have to give them work a lawyer did on your case.

-Trade Secrets and Confidential Research – The other party will have to show this info is relevant, and they need it to put on their case.
+Trade Secrets and Confidential Research – The other party must show this info is relevant AND they need it to be able to put on their case.

-Not Within Your Possession or Control – You do not own what is asked for and cannot get a copy of it.
+Not Within Your Possession or Control – You do not own what the other party asked for and cannot get a copy of it.

-Unduly burdensome or overly broad – This may mean the other party is asking for too much from you.
-It may mean it would take too much time and effort to answer or cost too much.
-It will mean something different in each case.
+Unduly burdensome or overly broad –They are asking for too much OR it would take too much time and effort to answer or cost too much.
 Talk to a lawyer if you think this applies to you.

 I served the other party with discovery.
 Their deadline to answer has passed.
-How do I get them to answer?
+How do I make them answer?

-If the other party still does not give you answers to your discovery requests, and has no good reason for not doing so, you may file a Motion to Compel with the court.
+If the other party still does not give you answers to your requests, and has no good reason, you can file a Motion to Compel.
 CR 37.
-This asks the court to order the other party to give you your answers.
-You may also ask the court to:
+This asks for a court order forcing the other party to give you your answers.
+You can also ask the court to

-*This publication will not help you file a Motion to Compel.
-Talk to a lawyer.
+*For help filing a Motion to Compel, talk to a lawyer.

-You must have very good reasons for not answering.
-Otherwise, the other party may file a Motion to Compel you to answer the discovery requests.
+Only for very good reasons.
+Otherwise, the other party can file a Motion to Compel forcing you to answer.
 They may also ask the court

 for attorneys’ fees